Tutoring to accelerate learning

 Findings from J-PAL’s meta-analysis informed efforts to address unfinished learning caused by the Covid-19 pandemic at both the state and federal levels.

 Federal and state policymakers have drawn on J-PAL’s evidence in identifying tutoring as a priority area for investment.
 On July 5, 2022, the Biden-Harris Administration called on schools across the country to expand student support services, including high-quality tutoring programs, using funds from the American Rescue Plan.
 The press statement cites the 2020 meta-analysis as evidence on tutoring’s effectiveness.
 As part of this effort, the new National Partnership for Student Success will provide resources—including J-PAL’s video about Saga Education and J-PAL North America’s Evidence Review—to organizations and schools that want to administer academic tutoring.
+The Administration referenced the meta-analysis again in 2024 when they announced their Improving Student Achievement Agenda.
 The United States Department of Education also cited the meta-analysis when recommending tutoring as a strategy to address the impact of lost instructional time.

 In late 2020, J-PAL North America staff met with individuals at the California governor’s office to discuss the evidence on tutoring and the actionable insights highlighted by the meta-analysis.
 These conversations, particularly the findings about the impressive potential of professional tutors, influenced the inclusion of tutoring in Assembly Bill 86, including the US$460 million allocated to hiring paraprofessional tutors.